ranibb/TypeScript-Playground/README.md

 Classes encapsulate the data and functionality needed to create objects of a particular type.

+The constructor function is a special static member, called by an instance when created and it is supposed to initialize the instance properties.
+However, it is not strictly required to provide a constructor function.
+In such a case TypeScript sets all properties to undefined that they are not yet initialized.

+In our case, the initialization is trivial since we just copy the parameter values into instance property variables with the same name.
+In a scenario like that TypeScript offers a shortcut.
+Leave out the property declaration and assignment and instead add explicit access modifiers in the parameters list of the constructor indicating that we understand these variables not just as properties of the constructor function but as an instance properties’.
+In our case, we add the keyword "Public" which means that the instance variables should be accessible and modifiable from each instance with the "." notation.

 ## The two sides of the Class Type: Static Type vs. Instance Type